 The job family descriptors which specify the major duties and minimum qualifications for each announced position and the OSDH promotional plan may be reviewed by contacting Human Resources.
-Job family descriptors are available on the Office of Personnel Management’s web page at http://www.ok.gov/opm/.
+Job family descriptors are available on the Human Capital Management’s web page at http://www.ok.gov/opm/.

 No job offer is considered final until the applicant has successfully passed any required background investigation.

 Federal immigration law requires all employers to verify both the identity and employment eligibility of all persons hired to work in the United States.
 This agency participates in the E-Verify Program established by the Department of Homeland Security and the Social Security Administration.
 Participation in the program does not exempt the agency from the obligation to complete a Form I-9 for all new employees.
 During the enrollment process, all new hires are required to provide proof of identity and employment eligibility.

 Public Health Emergency Response

 All positions with the Oklahoma State Department of Health require possible response to public health emergencies including, but not limited to, natural disasters, disease outbreaks, or catastrophic events.

 The Oklahoma State Department of Health promotes a drug free and tobacco free workplace.
 Employees are subject to reasonable suspicion drug and alcohol testing.
 Employees are prohibited from using tobacco products throughout all indoor and outdoor areas of premises under the control of the Oklahoma State Department of Health, in all vehicles on those premises, and in state vehicles in use for OSDH business anywhere.